Where to Store Your Cash in 2026

 Life has a way of throwing financial surprises.
 An unexpected bill or job loss can seriously challenge even the savviest of budgets.
 It's why having an emergency fund is a smart move.

-I built mine using a high-yield savings account.
-Because the best high-yield savings accounts offer a rate well above 4%, it made it easier to grow my balance quickly.
+I built mine using a high-yield savings account, because the best high-yield savings accounts (HYSAs) offer a rate well above 4%, it made it easier to grow my balance quickly.
 I would set automatic transfers from my checking to my savings on payday and leave that money in savings alone.
-And if you go with an online bank, you won't have to contend with monthly fees or minimum balance requirements.
+If you go with an online bank, you won't have to contend with monthly fees or minimum balance requirements.

 Meanwhile, what if you already have an emergency fund where you want it?
 A high-yield savings account is still a smart move for short-term goals.
 Explore options quickly using this Bankrate tool:

 Another reason I like HYSAs is that you can withdraw your money whenever you need it.
-It means if the Fed continues to cut rates and APYs on these accounts dip to the point where inflation is eating your earnings, then you can pivot quickly to other investments that earn more.
+It means if the Fed continues to cut rates and annual percentage yields (APYs) on these accounts dip to the point in which inflation is eating your earnings, you can pivot quickly to other investments that earn more.

 Achieve savings goals without worrying about rate cuts

-If you don't want to worry about rate cuts and your emergency savings are at a comfortable level, another option to consider is a CD.
+If you don't want to worry about rate cuts and your emergency savings are at a comfortable level, another option to consider is a certificate of deposit (CD).
 A CD differs from a high-yield savings account in that you receive a fixed interest rate.
-Say you sign up for a one-year CD today, even if the Fed cuts rates twice over the next year, it won't change your rate.
+Say you sign up for a one-year CD today; even if the Fed cuts rates twice over the next year, it won't change your rate.

 Whether you're planning a wedding for your child next year or taking a vacation in two, CDs can help you reach your goals and maximize your earnings.
 You can find some of the best CD rates using this Bankrate tool: